 Just a heads up for first-time buyers: outerwear can get pricey.
 The first time I bought a heavy duty winter coat I almost had a heart attack.
 But, that winter coat has lasted me four years so far and helped me brave the winds of Patagonia.

-In brief, outdoor clothing is expensive but well worth investing in.
-Just make sure you get the right travel gear.
+Outdoor clothing is expensive but well worth the investment.
+I’m a strong believer in buying gear for life—just as long as you get the right travel gear.
 Here are some of my favorite outdoor clothing brands to help get you started.

 1. The North Face